osa-ora/apim-3scale-demo/README.md

 ## Deploy An Application with APIs on OpenShift

-You can use this guide to deploy this Java Application which expose 2 end points: /loyalty/v1/balance/{id} and /loyalty/v1/transaction/{id} both URL parameter {id} refer to the Loyalty id.
+You can use this guide to deploy this Java Application which exposes 2 end points: /loyalty/v1/balance/{id} and /loyalty/v1/transaction/{id} both URL parameters {id} refer to the Loyalty id.

 https://github.com/osa-ora/java-ocp-demo